zerozero/zerozero.github.io/collections/_devlog/2019-08-08-autonomic-ladyland-devlog.md

 **12.08.19**

 Senheiser Ambeo headset arrives and I get a chance to check out making immersive 3D audio recordings.
 Quality is excellent - so good that I am fooled into thinking the recorded road traffic noise is live.
 I'm playing the recording through a pair of Beats Studio headphones with noise cancelling turned on.
 Fidelity is amazing.
 This is really going to add a nice real-world element to the piece.

+{% include soundcloudplayer.html id=page.soundcloud %}

+Here's a recording I made at Second Home in London Fields.
+The recording was made in the main co-working space which backs onto the creche - the baby screams come from behind a closed door.
+Listen to this on a pair of headphones - preferably noise-cancelling.